 New members have a choice of three retirement plans, a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan and a Combined Plan.
 The DB plan offers an annual retirement allowance based on final average salary times a percentage that varies based on years of service, or an allowance based on member contributions and earned interest matched by STRS Ohio funds times an actuarially determined annuity factor.
 The DC Plan allows members to place all their member contributions and employer contributions equal to 10.5% of earned compensation into an investment account.
 Investment decisions are made by the member.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The Combined Plan offers features of both the DC Plan and the DB Plan.
 In the Combined Plan, member contributions are invested by the member, and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
 DC and Combined Plan members will transfer to the Defined Benefit Plan during their fifth year of membership unless they permanently select the DC or Combined Plan.
-Existing members with less than five years of service credit as of June 30, 2001, were given the option of making a one time irrevocable decision to transfer their account balances from the existing DB Plan into the DC Plan or the Combined Plan.
-This option expired on December 31, 2001.

 Benefits are established by Chapter 3307 of the Ohio Revised Code.
 A DB or Combined Plan member with five or more years credited service who becomes disabled may qualify for a disability benefit.
 Eligible spouses and dependents of these active members who die before retirement may qualify for survivor benefits.
 Members in the DC Plan who become disabled are entitled only to their account balance.
 If a member dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.

 Plan members are required to contribute 10% of their annual covered salary and the School District is required to contribute 14%.
 Contribution rates are established by STRS, upon recommendation of its consulting actuary, not to exceed statutory maximum rates of 10% for members and 14% for employers.
-The School District's required contributions for pension obligations to STRS for the fiscal years ended June 30, 2005, 2004, and 2003 were approximately \$624,000, \$577,000, and \$565,000, respectively.
-Approximately 100% has been contributed for fiscal year 2005 and 100% for the fiscal years 2004 and 2003.
-The unpaid contribution for fiscal year 2005 is recorded as a liability in the respective funds.
+The School District's required contributions to STRS for the fiscal years ended June 30, 2007, 2006, and 2005 were approximately \$645,000, \$630,000, and \$624,000, respectively.
+Approximately 84% has been contributed for fiscal year 2007 and 100% for the fiscal years 2006 and 2005.
+The unpaid contribution for fiscal year 2007 is recorded as a liability.